readium/webpub-manifest/contexts/default/README.md

 }
 ```

-## Reading Direction
+## Progression Direction

-To properly browse through a publication, a User Agent needs to know its reading direction.
+To properly browse through a publication, a User Agent needs to know its progression direction.

 This is expressed in the manifest using `direction` which allows the following values: `ltr` (left to right), `rtl` (right to left) and `auto`.